 Do you know what a huge eyeopener was to me?
 Anyone can take great photos.
-Read that again: anyone can take great photos.
+Read that again: anyone can take great photos!
 You do not have to be a professional photographer to take better photos!
 You don’t even need the most expensive camera and camera gear.
-Simple changes as a different position and a good composition already make a big difference!
+Simply change small things like a different position or a good composition.
+This will already make a huge difference!

 If you want to take better photos, pay attention to your composition.

 If you want to make great photos, set your camera on manual mode and start shooting in RAW file format.
 When you shoot in RAW this will give you the best opportunities to edit later on.

 If you want to take excellent photos, invest time, energy and keep photographing and learning.

 If you have never taken photos in manual mode before, it can be quite overwhelming at the start.
 However, if you follow the step-by-step instructions I will provide in the next two months, all will be clear.